 While this farro salad is a fantastic side dish, it can certainly hold its own as a delicious lunch or dinner too.

 - Cooked Farro: Farro is relatively easy to prepare.
-My favorite farro, however, is Trader Joe’s 10 Minute Farro.
+My favorite farro, however, is Trader Joe's 10-Minute Farro.
 Why?
-Because it comes together in 10 minutes: instant farro.
+Because it comes together in just 10 minutes: instant farro.

 - Apple: Farro and apple work so well together.
 This recipe calls for tart, green apple slices.
-You can certainly use any apple you like, however, the tartness of the green apples is fantastic in this salad.
+You can certainly use any apple you like, however, the tartness of the green apples is fantastic with the flavors in this salad.